Skip navigation

 CD, LP, Vinyl record album cover art

-This is the rare first take of Ascension, and it differs greatly from the second take, which is the more widely available one.
-It's designated by the fact that the recording doesn't say "Version II" on the runoff groove.
-One of the freest, most exploratory albums ever recorded by Coltrane – and a unique session done with an expanded group of some of the most important avant jazz players of his generation!
+One of the freest, most exploratory albums ever recorded by John Coltrane – and a unique session done with an expanded group of some of the most important avant jazz players of his generation!
 The format here is similar to Ornette Coleman's Free Jazz album – in that the music is freely improvised, and spans the entire LP as a non-stop performance – one that has Coltrane in the lead, but which also features alto from Marion Brown and John Tchicai, tenor from Archie Shepp and Pharaoh Sanders, trumpet from Freddie Hubbard and Dewey Johnson – and core rhythms from McCoy Tyner on piano, drums from Elvin Jones, and double basses from Art Davis and Jimmy Garrison.
 The record set the format for larger improvisatory groups in years to come – but is still one of the best examples of the form!
-LP, Vinyl record album
+CD features both "editions" of the of the album – making for a double-length set!
+CD

 Partial matches93